francescoraves483/LTNT/README.md

 ```
 config timeserver 'ntp'
 ```
-* Edit the "/etc/rc.local" file of both boards (this file will contain a series of commands to be executed at startup in order to guarantee the clock synchronization via the `ptplan` interface), inserting the following content (the original file can also be found inside 'openwrt_config/etc' in this repository):
+* Edit the "/etc/rc.local" file of both boards (this file will contain a series of commands to be executed at startup in order to guarantee the clock synchronization via the `ptplan` interface), inserting the following content (the rc.local files for the master and slave boards can also be found inside 'Slave/Master_files/openwrt_config/etc' in this repository):

-Master board:
+**Master board:**
 ```
 ptp4l -i eth1 -m > /root/ptp4l.log &